minio/minio/docs/docker-swarm/README.md

 ## Why deploy Minio on Swarm?

-Modern, cloud-native applications are desgined around the needs of various tenants.
+Modern, cloud-native applications are designed around the needs of various tenants.
 A Minio instance best serves the needs of a single tenant.
 As and when required, you can spin new Minio instances to handle the needs of new tenant.
 With recent advancements in
 DevOps and Cloud deployment strategies, it doesn't make sense for Minio to manage the infrastructure it is running on.
 That task can be safely handed over to orchestration tools like Docker Swarm.